Best unlimited data plans of 2025: Verizon, Mint Mobile, and beyond

 You also get several additional goodies with the 'Unlimited Premium' plan, and these include unlimited hotspot tethering with 50GB of high-speed data, free 100GB cloud storage (via Google One), and 100GB of high-speed premium data.
 They'll even hook you up with six months of YouTube Premium at no extra cost.
 Like all the other Google Fi plans, this one also offers spam blocking, family location sharing, content filters, and more.

-One issue with Google Fi Wireless is that you'll only get full access to everything that the carrier has to offer if you pick up a 'Designed for Fi' phone to use with it.
-These include most of the newer Samsung Galaxy devices, Pixels, and Motorola phones since they are able to seamlessly switch between wireless networks and Wi-Fi hotspots used by Google Fi Wireless.
-Although the majority of unlocked phones will still work, but the experience may not be as smooth.
+One issue with Google Fi Wireless is that you'll only get full access to everything it has to offer if you pick up a 'Designed for Fi' phone to use with it.
+These include most of the newer Samsung Galaxy devices, Pixels, and Motorola phones since they can seamlessly switch between wireless networks and Wi-Fi hotspots utilized by Google Fi Wireless.
+Although the majority of unlocked phones will still work, the experience may not be as smooth.

 Best T-Mobile